Unit 3: Advanced Topics & Disease Prevention¶

 - Magnesium oxide: Poorly absorbed; primarily laxative effect

-If keeping track of all these forms feels confusing, you're not alone.
-Clients don't need to memorize every type; they just need help asking good questions of their healthcare provider about what might suit their situation.
+If keeping track of all these forms feels confusing, you’re not alone.
+Clients don’t need to memorize every type; they just need support asking good questions of their healthcare provider about what might suit their situation.
+(Once you match the form to the goal, it gets simpler.)

 Research and longevity protocols typically reference doses of 300 to 600 mg daily, depending on form and individual needs.